XinRanZh/ProLog-SearchEngine/README.md

 # ProLog-SearchEngining
-A simple search enging implement by prolog
+A simple search engine implemented in Prolog